Konic-NLP/OOAD-project/README.md

 Java Version:16.0.2 <br>
 Code Version:2.0 <br>

-The output result of our code is in output.txt. <br>
+The output results of our code are in output folder. <br>
+The Junit Tests are in the test folder. <br>

 The link to Project2 Part1 version of UML:
 [UML 1.0](https://drive.google.com/file/d/1DqevxZm52xK2XGYTwmdSzqwT_yVpVpwH/view?usp=sharing)